-After many years and a tremendous amount of effort by groups such as the Spokane Police Accountability and Reform Coalition, along with overwhelming support by local citizens of Spokane, we have taken a huge step in the right direction.
+By Michelle Little After many years and a tremendous amount of effort by groups such as the Spokane Police Accountability and Reform Coalition, along with overwhelming support by local citizens of Spokane, we have taken a huge step in the right direction.
 By a landslide 70% vote Proposition 1, which mandates independent investigative authority and […]

 By Liz Moore Our Young Activist Leaders program has graduated its first class!
 This, as you know, is PJALS’ re-launched youth leadership development program, which introduced me to social justice work when I was a high school student.
 Because of passionate support from members like you, we re-launched this program last fall to build the […]

 by Sheila Fox Last December, the Palestine-Israel Human Rights Committee (PIHRC) figured out a fun way to raise money for a very serious problem: A bowl-a-thon called “Bowling For Water!”
 With this event and contributions from members like you, we successfully raised the $4,000 needed to purchase a purification and desalination unit for Atfal Al-Ghad […]